top of page

 This might manifest as anger, irritability, or even physical aggression.
 Physiologically, you might experience increased heart rate, rapid breathing, and heightened muscle tension.
 This response was evolutionarily advantageous, allowing our ancestors to confront and potentially overpower threats.

-In modern contexts, the fight response can still emerge, even when the "threat" is a more psychological or emotional one.
+In modern contexts, the fight response can still emerge, even when the "threat" is psychological or emotional.
 For example, during a heated argument or when facing criticism, you might feel a surge of defensiveness or even a strong urge to "fight back" verbally or emotionally.

 If you've ever felt a stubbornness you can't explain, that may also be your brain's way of "fighting" someone with this trauma response!